-The teaching team of Fudoshin are all black belt instructors with many years of teaching experience.
+The teaching team of Fudoshin are all black belt instructors accredited by the International Aikido Foundation who have many years of teaching experience.
 They are adept at teaching kids, youth and adults, from beginners to advanced students.
 They have also received LGBTQ awareness training.

 Mike Clair is the Head Teacher of Fudoshin Aikikai.
 He has been practicing Aikido since 1981.
 He acquired his shodan (1st degree black belt) in 1990, his nidan (2nd degree) in 2004, his sandan (3rd degree) in 2008, his yondan (4th degree) in 2012 and his Godan (5th degree) in 2018.
 Mike has been part of the Fudoshin family since 2008.

 In his teaching, Mike attempts to maintain a balance between the “martial” and the “art” of Aikido.
 He focuses on the precise execution of movement, as it is from this precision that power arises, while also encouraging the improvisation required to deal with unexpected situations.
 He fuses the five elements of physical fitness (strength, flexibility, balance, aerobics and coordination) into his teaching of Aikido.

 O Sensei’s genius was to discover a way to defend oneself effectively against all types of attacks (strikes, holds, knife, sword, multiple attackers, etc.), without causing serious harm to one’s opponents.
 Mike emphasizes how to neutralize attacks safely, for both attacker and defender.